For the latest COVID information Click Here.

 For travellers:

 Shingles is a disease caused by reactivation (“waking up”) of the chickenpox virus.
 It causes painful fluid-filled blisters along the course of a nerve, e.g. on the trunk or in the eye.
-It is relatively common (1 in every 100 people) – especially in older people and in people with certain types of arthritis taking medication which turns “off” the immune system a bit.
+It is relatively common (1 in every 100 people) – especially in older people and in people with certain types of arthritis taking medication which suppresses the immune system.

 Sometimes the pain is still there after the blisters go away.
 This is called “post-herpetic neuralgia” and is due to the virus damaging the nerve.
-It can last a long time.
+This can be prevented with vaccination.

 * b/tsDMARDs - biologic and targeted synthetic disease modifying anti-rheumatic drugs include the following medicines: abatacept, adalimumab, anakinra, baricitinib, certolizumab, etanercept, golimumab, guselkumab, infliximab, ixekizumab, rituximab, secukinumab, tocilizumab, tofacitinib, ustekinumab, upadacitinib. ** Other csDMARDs include the following medicines: hydroxychloroquine, leflunomide.